struppigel/HedgehogLab/README.md

 This repository contains samples to train malware analysis.

 The samples reside in encrypted archives because they are actual malware samples and can cause damage if not handled properly.
+So make sure you have set up a secure malware lab before extracting any of those samples.

-The password to the archives is "infected"
+The password for the archives is "infected"